Grassmannian Persistence Diagrams: Discussion

 \section{Discussion}

+We introduced the concept of Orthogonal Inversion and demonstrated its utility in deriving easily interpretable persistence diagrams for multiparameter filtrations.
+Orthogonal Inversion critically relies on the inner product structure on $V$ enabling it to capture significantly finer information than integer-valued persistence diagrams.
+We believe that, as a consequence, Grassmannian persistence diagrams have the potential to contribute to a range of practical applications and data analysis tasks.
+In this section, we outline several key considerations that may motivate further research in this area.

-When comparing two filtrations and their $\times$-Orthogonal Inverses, we are required that there is a fixed simplicial complex $K$ that each filtration eventually stabilizes at.
-It is a natural question to ask for a framework that can handle filtrations over different vertex sets.
-Moreover, while the motivation behind the concept of orthogonal inversions primarily stems from its applications in TDA (as in~\cref{sec: applications}), there is an inherent interest in broadening the utility of orthogonal inversions beyond the scope of TDA.
+\paragraph{Stability.} When comparing two filtrations and their respective Grassmannian persistence diagrams (\cref{subsec: stability of grassmannian pd}), we are required that there exists a fixed simplicial complex $K$ that each filtration is defined over.
+It is natural to seek a framework that can handle filtrations over different vertex sets.

-Our notion of Orthogonal Inversion was designed specifically for linear posets.
-This exploted the fact that the algebraic M\"obius inversion formulas (with respect to different orders: the product order and the reverse inclusion order) for the poset of intervals of a linear poset have a rather compact and interpretable form.
-For a more general poset $P$, extending the notion of Orthogonal Inversion would require a very detailed combinatorial analysis of the algebraic M\"obius inversion formulas over the poset of intervals of $P$ \cite{Kim2021}.
-Moreover, persistence diagrams arising from M\"obius inversion may have negative multiplicities when the underlying poset is not linear.
-It remains uncertain how one would interpret a potential extension of Orthogonal Inversion in such a scenario.

-The equivalence of treegrams and degree-$0$ $\times$-Orthogonal Inverses of birth-death spaces suggests that for dimensions $q\geq 1$, $\prhi \ZB_q^\Ffunc$ can be thought of as a higher dimensional generalization of treegrams.
-This raises the question of whether there is a useful graphical description of $\prhi \ZB_q^\Ffunc$ in that case.

-We studied the Orthogonal Inversion of two different combinations of invariants and partial orders.
-Namely, birth-death spaces with the product order and persistent Laplacians with the reverse inclusion order.
-We expect to see Orthogonal Inversions of other combinations of invariants and partial orders will lead to interesting constructions.

-Finally, we demonstrated that the $\supseteq$-Orthogonal Inverse of $0$-eigenspace (i.e. kernel) of persistent Laplacians boils down to $\times$-Orthogonal Inverse of birth-death spaces.
-However, both nonzero eigenvalues and the corresponding eigenspaces of the Laplacian have applications in general, such as partitioning \cite{specGraphTh, ng2002sca, uvon, LeeGT12} and shape matching \cite{Reuter_2005, articulated}.
-This suggests further investigation of Orthogonal (M\"obius) Inversion(s) of other eigenspaces of the persistent Laplacian.
+\paragraph{Orthomodular lattices.} While the motivation behind the concept of orthogonal inversions primarily stems from its applications in TDA (as in~\cref{subsec: gpd for multiparameter}), there is an inherent interest in broadening the utility of orthogonal inversions beyond the scope of TDA by potentially utilizing the notion of Orthomodular Inversion developed in~\cref{sec: orthomodular inversion sec}.

+\paragraph{Functoriality.} We have extended the functoriality of classical M\"obius inversion (see~\cite[Proposition 6.6]{edit} and~\cite[Proposition 5.9]{gal-conn}) by demonstrating that assigning a monoidal M\"obius inverse to a monotone-space function via Orthogonal Inversion retains functoriality; see~\cref{thm: goi functor and stable}.
+However, since monoidal M\"obius inverses are not necessarily unique, a natural question arises: is the process of assigning the set of all monoidal M\"obius inverses of a given function itself functorial?